-The project targets at improving how to assess acoustic performances, not only after NB installation, but also throughout their whole lifetime.
+The Project – that has received funding from CEDR Transational Road Research Programme Call 2018- targets at improving how to assess acoustic performances, not only after NB installation, but also throughout their whole lifetime.
 The primary aim is to develop innovative quick and safe methods to easily characterize installed NB in-situ, with the clear intention to submit those methods to CEN for standardization.
 Once generalized, they could then be used to characterize NB in a more systematic way than what is possible today.
 This research will also provide key information to infrastructure administrators for planning, procurement and lifetime management of NB, mastering how NB reduce noise within a long-term perspective.

 SOPRANOISE will focus on the following issues:

 State of the art of the acoustic performances of existing NB: relevant database of the European NB market, including manufactured products and already installed NB; this database will summarize facts and figures about NB acoustic performances in different testing conditions, i.e. following both diffuse sound field and direct sound field standardized methods, together with a better understanding of the respective significance, similitudes and differences of those methods.

 In-situ inspection tools: to characterize installed NB, an innovative progressive approach is proposed: (1) in-situ inspections – (2) quick methods – (3) full methods.
 The fastest tools are in-situ inspections (visual and aural): this research will demonstrate up to what extent such inspections can yield fair conclusions on the NB acoustic performances.
 Theoretical models will be built to understand the effect of weaknesses and leakages on airborne sound insulation / the global effectiveness of NB, as well as the effect of degradation of sound reflection.
 The developed tools and models will be validated in-situ.